YourongXu/TECHIN510_Boredom_Navigator/README.md

 ## License
 This project is for educational and developmental purposes only, and any redistribution or commercial use should be discussed with the project stakeholders.

+---

 ## Progress
 20250418: created the version1 (homepage)
 20250425: meet with client and discuessed future features(3 in total), will be updated within 1 week
 20250502: created the version2 (login - homepage - activity)

+---

+## Meeting Notes
+- **20250418**: delivered the version 1
+  - Code: approved by the client
+- **20250425**: received 3 future features
+- **20250502**: delivered the version 2
+  -  Code: approved by the client
+  -  Improvement: improve UI